(They’re not the first, though. IIRC that would be Butterfly (Marian Michaels), from a trashy, obscure 1971 exploitation mag.)

-Over the decades, Misty proved that she had charisma and staying power, to gradually affirm herself as something more important than supporting cast.
+Over the decades, Misty proved that she had charisma and staying power.
+She gradually affirmed herself as something more important than supporting cast.

 This profile is meant to be read right after Colleen Wing’s 1970s character profile, to avoid repeating information.